Be Still: Simple Steps For Teaching Patience

 Have an awesome day!

-Also, if you’re struggling to develop your daughter’s character and faith in God, check out my book series, The Adventures of Rooney Cruz.
+Also, if you’re struggling to develop your daughter’s character and faith, check out my book series, The Adventures of Rooney Cruz.
 It offers a simple, five-step approach to character development that will help you overcome these challenges.
 We just released a brand new series devotional.
 You can get your copy by clicking here.